AnkushSatpute2005/FirstReactApp/README.md

 # FirstReactApp
- # i am adding new line hear
+ # This is my first react app .In this app i learn about how compnents and props workes.